 First SSH connection#

-This tutorial has not yet been tested on Windows.
-Some steps may not work.
-If you encounter a problem, the section “Demandes et Incidents” explains how to report it to us.
+If you are stuck or encounter a problem, the section “Demandes et Incidents” explains how to report it to us.

 Connection with the terminal#

-We use the following command in the terminal to connect (replace USER with your CLUB1 login):
+To connect with SSH, we use the following command (replace USER with your CLUB1 login):

 ssh USER@club1.fr